k2view-academy/K2View-Academy/articles/19_Broadway/24_error_handling.md

 An error handler can be assigned to each flow's [Stage](19_broadway_flow_stages.md)  to catch its exceptions and to decide whether to continue or to stop the flow.
 An error handler is defined using a Broadway [Actor](03_broadway_actor.md).
 Any Actor or an [Inner flow](22_broadway_flow_inner_flows.md) can act as an error handler.
 If the selected error handler is a [**JavaScript** Actor](actors/01_javascript_actor.md), custom logic can be included in the **script's** input parameter.

-Advanced error handling features can be implemented using **ErrorHandler** and **ErrorFields** Actors that enable configuring different types of behavior depending on the exception type.
-To learn about the advanced error handling options, refer to the [Error Handling Actors](actors/06_error_handling_actors.md) article.
+Broadway provides two dedicated Actors that enable configuring different types of behavior depending on the exception type.
+These Actors are **ErrorHandler** and **ErrorFields**.
+To learn more about them, refer to the [Error Handling Actors](actors/06_error_handling_actors.md) article.

 Error handling in Broadway is similar to the **Java try and catch** mechanism and works as follows: